 4. Increase the chances of implantation: Acupuncture helps to increase circulation to the uterine wall, creating a more optimal lining condition.
 It also helps to relax the uterus, so that implantation is more likely.
 Often, in IVF, the embryo transfer process stimulates uterine contractions, which can make implantation difficult.
 Presumably this is why studies find that acupuncture on the day of embryo transfer increases success rates significantly.

 5. Increase the chances of a healthy, full-term pregnancy: Continued weekly acupuncture treatment for at least the first 12 weeks of pregnancy is highly recommended to decrease chances of miscarriage.
 It’s also useful for morning sickness, fatigue and mood swings.

 The journey to overcome infertility can be a very difficult one.
 Be sure that you are giving yourself every advantage.
 Whether you choose to receive ART or not, you can feel confident that including acupuncture in your plan will increase your chances of having the healthy, happy baby you want.

-To read some wonderful success stories and testimonials from Dawn Balusik’s fertility patients, please visit our Testimonials page.
+To read some wonderful success stories and testimonials from Dr. Dawn Potter-Balusik’s fertility patients, please visit our Testimonials page.